 ‘“To hear what peals of psalms they forth did ring”: Psalm Suppression, Suspicion and Subversion during the English Revolution’ (forthcoming, 2018).

-'"[W]ill you thrust me out of my owne house," Tricksters, Thieves and Basket-Sellers: Penetrating Domestic Spaces', in Door-Bolts, Thresholds, and Peep-Holes: Liminality and Domestic Spaces in Early Modern England, ed. by Daniel and Sheeha (forthcoming 2019).
+'"[W]ill you thrust me out of my owne house," Tricksters, Thieves and Basket-Sellers: Penetrating Domestic Spaces', in Door-Bolts, Thresholds, and Peep-Holes: Liminality and Domestic Spaces in Early Modern England, ed. by Robert W. Daniel and Iman Sheeha (forthcoming 2019).

 ‘“To make a second Book of Martyrs”: Re-Appropriating Foxe in the Nonconformist Prison Narratives of Seventeenth-Century England', in Bunyan Studies (forthcoming Autumn 2019).
 I was asked to contribute this article by special invitation of the Journal’s editor - Bob Owens.